zshn25/zshn25.github.io/_posts/2022-10-31-How-Monocular-Depth-Estimation-works.markdown

 $$d = \mathcal{f}(i)$$
 {:refdef}

 In-fact we are looking at methods that do not rely on the availability ground-truth (GT) depths.
 Why?
-Because it is expensive and tedious to gather such ground truth and difficult to calibrate and align different sensor ouputs, making it difficult to scale.
+Because it is expensive and tedious to gather such ground truth and difficult to calibrate and align different sensor outputs, making it difficult to scale.
 But, how can we teach a neural network to estimate the underlying depth without having ground truth?
 Thanks for asking that!
 Geometry comes to the rescue.
 The idea is to synthesize different views of the same scene and compare these synthesized views with the real ones for supervision.
-It underlies on **the brightness constantcy assumption**[^5], where parts of the same scene are assumed to be observed in multiple views.
+It underlies on **the brightness constancy assumption**[^5], where parts of the same scene are assumed to be observed in multiple views.
 A similar assumption is used in binocular vision, where the content of what a left eye/camera sees is very similar to that of what the right one sees; and in motion/optical-flow estimation, where the motion is the vector $u_{xy}, v_{xy}$ defined by the change in pixel locations as

 {:refdef: style="text-align: center;"}
 $$I(x, y, t) = I(x + u_{xy}, y + v_{xy}, t + 1)$$